Counselling Service

 The first online and in-person ( Limerick campus) groups will start on Monday 7th October.
 If you are interested in learning more or signing up for one of the groups just email neil.collins@mic.ul.ie and put BODY PROJECT in the subject line.

-DBT is a practical, skills-focused approach that can help anyone learn how to better manage the tough emotions, thoughts, and behaviours that occur in today's world.
+This group based offers participants a practical, skills-focused approach that can help you learn how to better manage the tough emotions, thoughts, and behaviours that occur in today's world.

-This fun skills based group will give you ideas for ways to increase joy in your life and reduce sensitivity to stressful events and difficult emotions.
-It will give you skills or coping tools to use to get through " emotional crises" without behaving in ways that make the situation worse or create bigger problems in the long run.
-The group will also include skills for improving your communication and relationships- knowing what you need, asserting your limits, navigating conflict, and increasing our pleasant experiences with others.
+This 8 week group will give you ideas for ways to increase joy in your life and reduce sensitivity to stressful events and difficult emotions.
+It will give you skills or coping tools to use to get through "emotional crises" without behaving in ways that make the situation worse or create bigger problems in the long run.

-This group will be held on Campus starting Wednesday October 9th.
-For more information and to register your interest in joining email paula.seth@mic.ul.ie putting Building a Life Worth Living Group in the subject line.
+For more information and to register your interest in joining email paula.seth@mic.ul.ie putting Balanced Minds Skills Group in the subject line.

 Webinars and Workshops